-Issued in February 2007, after broader powers were delegated to FERC and NERC under the EPACT, this order clarified and strengthened these obligations initially established by Order No. 888 and required regional coordination by transmission companies of transmission system planning.
+Issued in February 2007, after the broader powers delegated to FERC and NERC under the EPACT, this order clarified and strengthened these obligations initially established by Order No. 888 and required regional coordination by transmission companies of transmission system planning.

-FERC ORDER No. 1000
+FERC ORDER NO. 1000